williamsjoehenry/williamsjoehenry.github.io/_posts/2017-07-15-ajive-package.markdown

 - You might learn new things out of necessity (e.g. computational linear algebra) and/or better understand your own research.

 Programming is typically a small part of the statistics curriculum (and most other scientific disciplines); we don’t think of ourselves as software engineers even though many of us spend a lot of time writing code.
 Luckily there are many quality, open-source resources that show you how to write better code and release software.
-Without these resources (particularly the  [R Packages](http://r-pkgs.had.co.nz/) book) it would have taken me 1-2 orders of magnitude more time to build these packages^[The time cost to build a package is obviously very context dependent (e.g. your experience, the complexity of the algorithm, etc).
-To give you one data point; these packages took me 1-2 weeks each and I have about 2 years of coding experience.].
+Without these resources (particularly the  [R Packages](http://r-pkgs.had.co.nz/) book) it would have taken me 1-2 orders of magnitude more time to build these packages[^2].

 These resources are helpful for creating R/Python packages: